HOA Defense, Litigation, and Consumer Fraud

 Individuals are victimized by consumer fraud every year.
 Consumer fraud is any deception, unfair act or practice, or false representation, concealment, or promise in connection with the sale of “merchandise.”
 Merchandise, as the term is used in the Arizona Consumer Fraud Act, includes any goods, intangibles, real estate, or services.
 California and other states have similar Consumer Fraud Acts.

-We represent individual and classes of consumers against those who seek to take unfair advantage of them and violate the law.
+We represent individuals and classes of consumers against those who seek to take unfair advantage of them and violate the law.
 We represent the victims of fraudulent, abusive, unscrupulous, and predatory business practices.